Text-to-3D by Stitching a Multi-view Reconstruction Network to a Video Generator: Extended related works

-\paragraph{Alignment for text-to-2D models.} Diffusion~\citep{ham2025diffusion, ho2020denoising, sohl2015deep, song2020score} and flow-matching models~\citep{liu2023flow} have achieved remarkable success in 2D generation tasks across both image and video domains, and also depth estimation~\citep{ke2025video}.
-Building upon these advances, numerous studies have explored improvements in model architectures~\citep{lee2024multi, Go_2023_CVPR, park2024switch, park2023denoising}, loss weighting strategies~\citep{go2023addressing}, and timestep or noise-level sampling schemes~\citep{kim2024denoising}.
-Leveraging these developments, a variety of foundational 2D generative models for images~\citep{rombach2022high} and videos~\citep{wan2025wan, yang2024cogvideox} have recently emerged.

-Furthermore, recent studies have explored several strategies for aligning pretrained text-to-2D models with human preferences: (1) direct fine-tuning with scalar rewards~\citep{clark2023directly,xu2023imagereward,prabhudesai2024video,wu2024deep,shen2025directly}, (2) Reward Weighted Regression (RWR)~\citep{peng2019advantage,lee2023aligning}, (3) Direct Preference Optimization (DPO)~\citep{rafailov2023direct,Yang_2024_CVPR}, and (4) PPO-based policy gradients~\citep{black2024training,fan2023reinforcement,liu2025flowgrpotrainingflowmatching}.
-In this work, we adopt \emph{direct fine-tuning}, which uses gradient-based feedback to align the generative model with the stitched decoder, ensuring that the resulting latents yield high-quality, 3D-consistent outputs.
+\textbf{Alignment for text-to-2D models. } Several strategies have been proposed to align pretrained text-to-image models with human preferences: direct finetuning with scalar rewards~\citep{clark2023directly,xu2023imagereward,prabhudesai2024video,wu2024deep,shen2025directly}, Reward Weighted Regression~\citep{peng2019advantage,lee2023aligning}, Direct Preference Optimization~\citep{rafailov2023direct,Yang_2024_CVPR}, and PPO-based policy gradients~\citep{black2024training,fan2023reinforcement,liu2025flowgrpotrainingflowmatching}.
+Among these, direct reward finetuning offers gradient-based feedback that propagates through the full denoising trajectory, which makes it a natural fit for our setting, where the reward depends on the decoded 3D output.

-\paragraph{Concurrent works on interchanging parts of VAEs.} Concurrently, ~\citet{chen2025aligning} explores replacing pretrained VAE encoders with other pretrained visual encoders that extract semantic representations.
-However, their approach overlooks the compatibility between the VAE latent space and the representation space of the substituted vision encoder, which consequently requires extensive retraining to achieve alignment.
-In contrast, we explicitly measure the similarity between the VAE latent space and the representations of each layer in 3D models, and stitch the most linearly transferable layer into the latent space.
-As a result, the stitched model achieves seamless integration without requiring extensive retraining.
+\textbf{Concurrent works on interchanging parts of VAEs. } Concurrently, ~\citet{chen2026aligning} replace pretrained VAE encoders with visual encoders that extract semantic representations.
+Their approach does not explicitly account for the compatibility between the substituted encoder's representation space and the downstream decoder, and consequently requires extensive retraining.
+In our framework, we measure the linear transferability between the VAE latent space and each layer of the 3D model, and stitch at the most compatible layer, which yields a well-initialized decoder that needs only lightweight finetuning.